Engel relations in 4-manifold topology: The A-B slice problem

 Consider the following two links $J, K$ in $S^3=\partial D^4_0$, which may be read off from the Kirby diagrams of the $\{ A_i, B_i\}$.
 Let $J$ denote the attaching curves of the $2$-handles ${\mathcal H}_2$, and $K$ the attaching curves of the $2$-handles ${\mathcal H}_1^*$.
 (Note that ${\mathcal H}_2\subset D^4_0$, and ${\mathcal H}_1^*$ are attached with zero framings to $D^4_0$ along $K$.)
-The distinction between the drawings of the two links $J, K$ will be clear in each instance when they come up, in particular $K$ will be drawn red (visible online).
-We refer to the pair $(J,K)$ as the ``stabilization'' of the original link $L$.
-(Note that $L$ is included in $J$ as the attaching curves of the distinguished $2$-handles $\{ H_i\}$.)
-The structure of the stabilization links which is a consequence of the duality between the $1$- and $2$-handles of the two sides of each decomposition is shown in figure \ref{RelSlice figure}.
+The components belonging to $J$ and $K$ will be labeled accordingly in the figures in this paper; the link $K$ is traditionally drawn in red on blackboards.
+We refer to the pair $(J,K)$ as the ``stabilization'' the original link $L$.
+(Note that $L$ is included in $J$ as the attaching curves of the distinguished $2$-handles $\{ H_2^i\}$.)
+The structure of the stabilization links, which is a consequence of the duality between the $1$- and $2$-handles of the two sides of each decomposition, is shown in figure \ref{RelSlice figure}.

-\begin{definition} A link pair $(J, K)$ in $S^3=\partial D^4_0$ is called {\em relatively slice} if the components of $J$ bound disjoint, smoothly embedded disks in the handlebody
+\begin{definition} A link pair $(J, K)$ in $S^3=\partial D^4_0$ is called {\it relatively slice} if the components of $J$ bound disjoint, smoothly embedded disks in the handlebody

 \end{definition}

 If a link $L$ is AB slice, by construction the associated link pair $(J, K)$ is then relatively slice.
 Moreover, since the embeddings ${\phi}_i(A_i)$, ${\psi}_i(B_i)$ are restrictions of self-homeomorphisms ${\phi}_i(A_i)$, ${\psi}_i(B_i)$ of the $4$-ball, the following analogue of condition \ref{handle condition} holds for the relative slicing $(J,K)$.